FDio/csit/docs/report/nsh_sfc_functional_tests/overview.rst

 NSH_SFC Functional Tests Coverage
 ---------------------------------

-Following NSH_SFC functional test areas are covered in the CSIT |release| with results listed in this report:
+Following NSH_SFC functional test areas are covered in the CSIT-|release| with results listed in this report:

 - **NSH SFC Classifier** - TG sends some TCP packets to test NSH SFC